-The study programme Logistics Management - International Fresh Business Management will only issue diplomas in English.
-The title of the study programme on the diplomas is conform to the official Croho-registration which says Logistics Management - main subject International Fresh Business Management.
+The study programme will only issue diplomas in English.
+International Finance & Control was named International Business Economics and officially registered as 'Bedrijfseconomie'.
+Starting from September 2018 the new title of the study programme on the diplomas is conform to the official Croho-registration which says: 'Finance and Control, with the supplementing text 'major subject International Finance and Control.